carnegierobotics/LibMultiSense/README.md

 ##### Local Installation

-Install LibMultiSense to a location on your system (i.e. /opt/multisense)
+LibMultiSense is installed on your system (i.e. in a location like /opt/multisense)

     find_package(MultiSense)
     target_link_libraries(<your-library-or-binary> MultiSense)

+When running CMake, make sure to specify the location of the LibMultiSense install via `-DCMAKE_PREFIX_PATH`

 ##### Git Submodule